rachrich765/SI_485_PRC_Final/README.md

 ## Authors

-Julie Burke
+- Julie Burke
-Zi Huang
+- Zi Huang
-Sam Karmin
+- Sam Karmin
-Rachel Richardson
+- Rachel Richardson

 ## Acknowledgments

-sThis project was completed with guidance from our course instructors (Professor Kevyn Collins-Thompson and Ryan Burton) of SI485 at the University of Michigan School of Information.
+This project was completed with guidance from our course instructors (Professor Kevyn Collins-Thompson and Ryan Burton) of SI485 at the University of Michigan School of Information.
 We worked closely with our client, Emory Roane, from Privacy Rights Clearinghouse